szymciem8/AGV-Autonomous-Docking/README.md

 ### Distance Control

+As stated before, because robot can achive any angle alignemnt, it can be steered away or to the wall.
+This way, AGV can achieve any distance from the wall.

+To achive that, another PID regulator was used.
+This time it calculates the angle that the robot is supposed to achieve based on the difference between current distance and selected distance.

+Input - Difference between distances
+Output - Angle

 #### Distance calculation

 Calculates distance of a point of the robot, which is placed in the center of the wheels axle.
 It is the same point around which AGV platform rotates.

+## Summary

+To sum up, the algorithm consits of chainged PID controllers that control three properties: wheel speed, alignment (angle) and distance.
+By controlling those values, ....

 ## Techonologies